Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Numerical Calculations

-The right panel of \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets} concerns the opposite limit: perfect recovery ($\pQEC=0$).
+\Cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(b) concerns the opposite limit: perfect recovery ($\pQEC=0$).
 In this case all correctable errors contribute zero logical failure probability, and the dominant contributions come from uncorrectable errors (beginning at the minimum uncorrectable weight for the chosen recovery map).
 Consequently, LDD groups that primarily suppress errors that are already correctable provide little benefit, whereas groups that preferentially suppress the uncorrectable sector yield the largest improvement.
 This explains why a single LDD choice (here, group 665) can dominate over nearly the entire $p$ range in \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(b).
 In other words, the best LDD generators depend on $\pQEC$ because $\pQEC$ changes which error classes are most responsible for logical failure.

-Finally, \Cref{tab:LDD-Groups} summarizes this behavior for the imperfect-recovery setting by listing representative LDD choices that minimize (or nearly minimize) the logical failure probability within the low-, intermediate-, and high-$p$ regimes of \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(a).
-In our scan over the $4096$ stabilizer-equivalent possibilities, these regimes typically contain small families of near-degenerate optima; the table reports representative members of those families rather than an exhaustive list.
+Finally, \cref{tab:LDD-Groups} summarizes this behavior for the imperfect-recovery setting by listing all LDD choices that attain the minimum logical failure probability (up to numerical precision) within the low-, intermediate-, and high-$p$ regimes of \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(a).
+In our scan over the $4096$ stabilizer-equivalent possibilities, these regimes typically contain small families of degenerate (up to numerical precision) optima; the table reports an exhaustive list of those choices.
 Overall, these results reinforce that the best LDD group is the one that suppresses the errors that actually dominate logical failure for the chosen recovery map and the given (or expected) recovery imperfection level.